-The boards must be individually checked both before and during the laying of the floor with regard to recognising any visual concerns, natural character concerns, or perceived manufacturing faults.
-The installation of boards with clearly visible defects of any kind that would have been apparent at the point of installation will invalidate quarantee claims.
+The boards must be individually checked both immediately before and during the laying of the floor to identify any visual natural or manufacturing faults.
+The installation of boards with clearly visible defects of any kind will invalidate manufacturing fault claims.
+If there are any doubts as to the quality of the boards, clarify your concerns with your flooring supplier before commencing or continuing the installation.